 It’s My Birthday and I’ll Cry if I Want To

-We’ve recently seen consistently bad behaviour which has been suggestive of heartbreaking jealousy and insecurity.
+We’ve seen consistently difficult behaviour recently which has been suggestive of heartbreaking jealousy and insecurity.
 Having discussed this and how we should tackle the issue, hubby and I had each planned special time with Pixie over the weekend.
-She and I were to bake in Saturday morning (despite her excitement she sabotaged it); and she went to the woods with Daddy yesterday morning (after almost sabotaging it).
+She and I were due to bake on Saturday morning (despite her excitement she sabotaged it); and she went to the woods with Daddy yesterday morning (after almost sabotaging it).

-I Can’t Cope With My Toddler When She’s Like This!
+I Can’t Cope With My Child When She’s Like This!

 This sounds so petty, and I guess it is.
 But she wouldn’t let it go and attempting to reason with her was futile.
 And this is how it has been.
 Relentlessly.
 All my usual tricks are met with contempt and I can’t do right for doing wrong, and she’s so fraught with fury over…well, I just don’t know.
 But it’s exhausting – I’m exhausted.